jsmolina/c-api-python/cffi-binding/README.md

-Binding manually
+Binding with cffi
 ================
-Manual binding implies developing a wrapper per each function called.
-It uses Python.h, so if you receive any Symbol not found error, please check that it matches current executed python.
+It was so easy and fast.

 result
 ======
-So fast!
-1.00869297981 seconds over 100000 executions.
+Good result!
+0.820990800858 seconds over 100000 executions.